aidanhendy/CMPR_Group2/README.md

 add any major changes here

+Student Organizer/ Agenda with queues and linked lists

 To get this in your own machine:

 VS Code: copy repoitory in the green code button and copy paste link in there or use in software way